Pegunigalsidase alfa (PRX-102)

 Pegunigalsidase alfa (PRX-102) for the treatment of Fabry Disease

 About Fabry Disease

-Fabry disease is an X-linked inherited disease that results from abnormal deposits of a fatty substance called globotriaosylceramide in blood vessel walls throughout the body.
-It occurs in one person per 40,000.
-Patients with Fabry disease inherit a deficiency of the enzyme alpha-galactosidase-A, which is normally responsible for the breakdown of globotriaosylceramide.
-The abnormal storage of globotriaosylceramide increases with time and so it accumulates, primarily in the blood and in the blood vessel walls.
+Fabry disease is an X-linked inherited disease that results from abnormal deposits of a fatty substance called globotriaosylceramide in blood vessel walls throughout a person’s body.
+Fabry disease occurs in one person per 40,000.
+Fabry patients inherit a deficiency of the enzyme alpha-galactosidase-A, which is normally responsible for the breakdown of globotriaosylceramide.
+The abnormal storage of globotriaosylceramide increases with time and, accordingly, globotriaosylceramide accumulates, primarily in the blood and in the blood vessel walls.
 The channels of blood vessels narrow, leading to decreased blood flow and decreased tissue nourishment.
 The ultimate consequences of globotriaosylceramide deposition range from episodes of pain and impaired peripheral sensation to end-organ failure—particularly of the kidneys, but also of the heart and the cerebrovascular system.
 Fabry disease is generally treated with enzyme replacement therapy (ERT), meaning the replacement of the missing alpha-Galactosidase-A enzyme with a recombinant form of the protein via intravenous infusion once every two weeks.

 About Pegunigalsidase alfa